nicolasmartello/apollomobile/README.md

-# Monorepo
+# Apollo-mobile

 The scaffolding of this project belongs to [Apollographql - tutorial](https://odyssey.apollographql.com/).
-The goal of this project is only for learning propouse.
+The goal of this project is play with Apollojs, React-native and typescript.

 ## How to use this repo

-There are 3 main folders:
+There are 2 main folders:

 - `server`: The starting point of our GraphQL server.
-- `applications/client`: The starting point of the web application.
-- `applications/mobile`: The starting point of the mobile application.
+- `mobile`: The starting point of the mobile application.

 #### First run the server